ron2015schmitt/javascript-inheritance/README.md

 # javascript-inheritance
-An example of inheritance in JavaScript that I created way back in 2011 and used extesively.
-It provides pretty-printing of objects as well as tracking the class hierarchy.
+An example of inheritance in JavaScript that I created way back in 2011 and used extensively.

+It provides
++ pretty-printing of objects
++ traversing / printing the class hierarchy